How to choose the right safety device

 These questions are explored in more detail in the following three steps.

-STEP 1 - Lone Worker Type
+Step 1 - Lone worker type

 The first step you need to take, before anything else, is to place all your staff into one of three categories.
+By categorising all your staff, you can begin to map out their safety needs.

-This includes anyone who is in a fixed location for a period of time, where cellular coverage is typically available.
+Office Workers - This includes anyone who is in a fixed location for a period of time, where cellular coverage is typically available.
 Examples are frontline staff in high-risk environments, nurses, people walking to their car at night, lone retail staff, shift workers, caregivers and petrol station staff.
+'Office workers' may not be lone workers but in a lot of circumstances, they are subject to risks and danger, and therefore may have the need to discreetly signal for help.
+A cell phone may potentially escalate a situation or not be on hand.

-They may be based in an office, but are often out in the field.
+Urban Workers - They may be based in an office but are often out in the field.
 They may be within cellular reception but may need to signal for help in an emergency or if they are in an area of potential risk.
+Roles such as parking wardens, tow truck drivers, animal/pest control, tradesman, linemen, infrastructure, maintenance, telco-installers, carers and in-home nurses would all fit into this category.

-These people regularly work in remote locations outside cellular reception some or all of their working day.
+Rural Workers - These people regularly work in remote locations outside cellular reception some or all of their working day.
 You may be considered urban worker 90% of your normal work week, but if 10% of your time, you are required to enter remote locations where cellular coverage is not guaranteed, you would classify as a Rural Worker.
+Examples of rural workers may include linespeople, animal control, land surveyors, long-haul truckers and stock transport drivers.

 It is essential to cover your staff's minimum needs by matching the appropriate device to individual roles within the office, urban or rural categories.
 This will ensure you are not risking the well-being of your staff or leaving anyone open to preventable risk.

+Office and urban workers - Users in these areas are never in locations remote enough to be outside of coverage.
+Therefore you can feel comfortable with them having a cellular-based device only.
+From Smartrak's portfolio, this may include the Mini, Personal Locator, or the Protector Pro.
 If one of these workers does from time to time (but not regularly) travel outside an area of coverage, then you may want to re-categorise them as Rural Workers.
 A shared satellite-based device may be required.

+Rural workers - Anyone who regularly works in a remote location outside cellular coverage SOME or ALL of their day should use a satellite-based device.
 Now you should easily be able to identify the number of staff requiring access to a cellular or satellite device.
 You may not need one device for every person, but you should have coverage for those staff potentially at risk.

-STEP 3 - Minimum Requirements
+Step 3 - Minimum requirements

 The bare minimum feature set includes a duress button to signal for help in an emergency along with the GPS location for the device.
 All Smartrak devices will offer these features.